-Table 3 lists both continuous differences and the categorical difference in Harvey with three different percentiles.
-NCEP vs. MRMS, NCEP vs. IMERG, IMERG vs. MRMS are taken into account, and the latter product is considered as "reference" because of lower uncertainty in the previous TC results.
+Table 3 lists both continuous differences and the categorical differences in Harvey with three different percentiles (list the three percentiles here again).
+NCEP vs. MRMS, NCEP vs. IMERG, and IMERG vs. MRMS are taken into account, and the latter product in each pair is considered "reference" because of lower uncertainty in the previous TC results.
 What this result conveys is analogous to the TC results.
-IMERG vs. MRMS comparison has the highest correlation coefficient for three percentiles, even though they are slightly lower than NCEP vs. IMERG in terms of RMS difference in lower percentiles.
+IMERG vs. MRMS comparison has the highest correlation coefficient for the three percentiles, even though they are slightly lower than NCEP vs. IMERG in terms of RMS difference in lower percentiles.
 For categorical differences, all results suggest IMERG and MRMS behave relatively close while NCEP deviates from both MRMS and IMERG.
-It again validates the results that TC is capable of conveying some consistent results with traditional methods.
+It again corroborates that TC is capable of conveying some consistent results with traditional methods.

-The CC and RMSE from TC are further conditioned based on accumulative rainfall by MRMS at each interval of 50 mm in Figure 5.
-In doing so, we could identify the range that is suitable for each product to be having less uncertainty.
-As an overview, MRMS data is substantially robust and stable as rainfall increases, but NCEP gauge data generally acquire more uncertainties than IMERG and MRMS at all ranges.
+The CC and RMSE from TC are further conditioned based on accumulative rainfall by MRMS, binned with intervals of 50 mm as shown in Figure 5.
+In doing so, we could identify the range that is suitable for each product to have less uncertainty.
+As an overview, MRMS data is substantially more robust and stable as rainfall increases, but NCEP gauge data generally bear more uncertainties than IMERG and MRMS at all ranges.
 Besides, NCEP obviously aggravates its behavior at the higher range of the rainfall i.e., above 1200 mm.
-IMERG data is behaving worse at lower tail i.e., below 150 mm.
-That indicates satellite data under-performs at lower tail probably due to the sensor sensitivity, signal attenuation, and smoothing effect of large size of the footprint.
-It has been reported in the literature that IMERG data typically tends to overestimate light rain and underestimate heavy rainfall (Guo et al., 2016; O et al., 2017; Sharifi et al., 2016).
+IMERG data performs worse at lower tail i.e., below 150 mm.
+That indicates that satellite data under-performs at lower tail possibly due to the sensor sensitivity, signal attenuation, and smoothing effect of large size of the footprint.
+Similar finding has been reported in the literature that IMERG data typically tends to overestimate light rain and underestimate heavy rainfall (Guo et al., 2016; O et al., 2017; Sharifi et al., 2016).
 Omranian et al. (2018) also concluded that the IMERG final product generally has better performance with higher precipitation rates compared to lower rates in the case of hurricane Harvey.

 Harvey core

 Figure 6 depicts TC metrics CC and RMSE for three grouped regions – whole, core, and non-core.
-After thresholding, the performance of each product, the results are still remained the same, which again validated the consistency of the TC method.
-Moreover, we clearly witnessed the improved performance for both MRMS and IMERG – higher CC and lower RMSE – in terms of median value and uncertainty bound.
+After thresholding, the performance of each product still remained the same, which again validated the consistency of the TC method.
+Moreover, we clearly found the improved performance for both MRMS and IMERG – higher CC and lower RMSE – in terms of median value and uncertainty bound.
 However, the RMSE for NCEP even remained unchanged.
 This points out the noise removal for NCEP data inside the core is superseded by the degradation of performance, probably due to the impact of intensive wind or water splash.
 The whole region's performance sits in between core and non-core because it neutralizes the two tails.